Galileo-Galilei/kedro-mlflow/docs/source/07_python_objects/03_Pipelines.md

 )
 ```

-It is also possible to pass arguments to `KedroPipelineModel` to specify the runner or the copy_mode of MemoryDataSet for the inference Pipeline.
+It is also possible to pass arguments to `KedroPipelineModel` to specify the runner or the copy_mode of MemoryDataset for the inference Pipeline.
 This may be faster especially for  compiled model (e.g keras, tensorflow), and more suitable for an API serving pattern.

 ```python
 KedroPipelineModel(pipeline=pipeline_training, catalog=catalog, copy_mode="assign")